-The course introduces the principles of basic normal nutrition and explores basics of nutrition for clients with altered health conditions.
-The emphasis is on the role of nutrition management in promoting and maintaining health of individuals across the lifespan.
-Health nutrition for healthy individuals and selected altered health conditions is addressed.
-Prerequisites: BIO 210 and BIO 211.
+This course introduces the principles of basic normal nutrition.
+Selected altered health conditions are addressed.
+The emphasis is on the nurse's role in promoting and maintaining healthy nutrition to improve health and prevent or minimize disease states.
+Prerequisites: Meet Progression Requirements for Nursing Program and approval of the Department Chair.
 2 Semester Hours.